What is Addison’s Disease?

 What foods reduce cortisol levels?

-While there are no specific foods that directly reduce cortisol levels in the body, certain dietary practises can help support overall hormonal balance and stress reduction.
-These practises include avoiding high added sugar intake and focusing on whole grains, fruits, vegetables, legumes, dark chocolate, green tea, and healthy fats.
-Support gut health with probiotics and prebiotics.
-Stay hydrated with water.
+While there are no specific foods that directly reduce cortisol levels in the body, making certain dietary changes can help support overall hormonal balance and stress reduction.
+These dietary changes include avoiding high added sugar intake and focusing on whole grains, fruits, vegetables, legumes, dark chocolate, green tea, and healthy fats.
+Consuming probiotics and prebiotics helps support the gut.
+Consume more water to stay hydrated.

 What foods are good for the pituitary gland?